K

 MALLORCA

-The Mediterranean's most complete kite island — flat-water lagoons, open bay freeride, and the world's largest naturally protected sea lagoon at s'Albufera.
-Summer thermal winds and winter tramontana events, a world-class food and wine scene, and one of Europe's best general-purpose holiday islands layered on top of consistent kite conditions.
+The Mediterranean's most complete kite island — flat-water lagoons, open bay freeride, and the Mediterranean's largest naturally protected sea lagoon at s'Albufera.
+Summer thermal winds and winter tramontana events, a celebrated food and wine scene, and one of Europe's best general-purpose holiday islands layered on top of consistent kite conditions.

 May–Oct